dpoe2016/zammad-plugin/README.md

    - Click the "Open in Browser" button to view the selected ticket in your web browser
    - Click the "Settings" button to configure your Zammad API connection
    - Click the "Refresh" button to update the ticket list
+   - Click the "Start Time Recording" button to start recording time for the selected ticket
+   - Click the "Stop Time Recording" button to stop recording time and save the entry to Zammad
+   - Click the "Show Time Entries" button to view all time accounting entries for the selected ticket

 Alternatively, you can access the tool window from VCS → Zammad → Show Zammad Tickets